6. The business of mission, 11:1-12:50

 to rJhqen (eipon) aor. pas. part. "what was spoken" - the thing said.
 The participle serves as a substantive, subject of the verb "might be fulfilled"; "with the result that what was spoken ....... was fulfilled."

-dia "through" - through, by means of.
-Instrumental, expressing means.
+dia "through" - through, by means of [the prophet].
+Instrumental, expressing agency.

 legontoV (legw) gen. pres. part. "-" - saying.
 The participle, genitive in agreement with "the prophet Isaiah", is best taken as adjectival, attributive, limiting "the prophet Isaiah", "who said.

 iii] Formula quotation, Isaiah 42:1-4, v18-21.
 This passage describes God's ideal servant.
 The quote may be a free form version of the original Hebrew or taken from an Aramaic Targum.
 Like the LXX, there is no mention of "Jacob" and "Israel".
 Matthew chooses not to quote the clause "he will not grow faint or be discouraged until he has established justice on the earth."
 The point of the quote is that the Lord's servant is gentle and humble.
 As for the role of the servant, he "is to announce to the nations that the time for the righteous judgment of God (ie. his salvation) has come", see below.
 The "servant" in Isaiah is Israel and it is through the bestowal of the Spirit that the nation would fulfill the Lord's intended purpose for humanity - a blessing upon all nations / people.
-Israel had failed in this task, and now Jesus, as representative Israel, is set to complete the intended destiny of a paradise lost - "a new creation."
+Israel had failed in this task, and so now Jesus, as representative Israel, is set to complete the intended destiny of a paradise lost - "a new creation."
+Christ's gentle and humble mission sets the pattern for the church's mission.

-idou (eidon) inj. "here is" - behold.
+idou (eidon) interjection. "here is" - behold.
 Matthew uses this interjection to prompt attention; "look, pay attention, take note of this, ...."
-It is not found in the original.
+It is not found in the text of Isaiah.

 hJ/retisa (airetizw) aor.
-"I have chosen" - Heb. "whom I uphold."
+"I have chosen" - [whom] I chose.
+Heb. "whom I uphold."
 "Chosen" in the sense of selected to undertake a particular task.

 oJ agaphtoV adj. "the one [I] love" - the beloved [of me].
+Nominative, standing in apposition to "servant".
 Lit. "my beloved", AV, although more recent translations follow the NIV - a translation which sounds better to the modern ear.

-hJ yuch (h) "-" - the soul [of me].
+hJ yuch (h) "I" - the soul [of me].
+Nominative subject of the verb "to find."
 "Soul" in the sense of one's being, person; "in whom my soul has found delight", Barclay, or better, "in whom I take delight", REB.

-ep (epi) + acc. "[I will put my Spirit] on" - upon, on, up to.
-A spacial sense is obviously intended; "I shall rest my soul on him", Cassirer.
+ep (epi) + acc. "[I will put my Spirit] on" - [I will put the Spirit of me] upon, on, up to.
+A spacial sense is obviously intended, metaphorical; "I shall rest my soul on him", Cassirer.
 To the Western mind "I will fill him with my Spirit", TH, probably makes more sense.

-toiV eqnesin (oV ouV) dat. "to the nations" - the gentiles = non Jews.
-The dative may well serve for a locative en, "judgment on, upon the nations.".
+toiV eqnesin (oV ouV) dat. "to the nations" - to the gentiles = non Jews [he will proclaim].
+The dative may well serve for a locative en, "judgment on, upon the nations" or it may be a dative of interest, advantage, "for the nations."
 The text, by implication, also applies to Israel, particularly the lost remnant of Israel.
 Under the Abrahamic covenant, the promise of salvation extends beyond Israel to the world.
 This inclusive promise is realized in the Servant's proclamation of the coming day of judgment - a day of salvation for the righteous by faith and a day of condemnation for the righteous by works - the unrighteous / unbelieving.

 Nolland suggests that this verse, in particular (also v20), prompts Matthew's use of the text from Isaiah's Servant Song in order to explain why Jesus sought not to engage with the Pharisees.
 As God's appointed servant, Jesus "is not strident or disputatious; his approach is not aggressive or self-assertive", Nolland.